New Territory, Sugar Land, Texas: Education

 New Territory is within the Fort Bend Independent School District.
 The community is within the West Division, controlling school board slots 1 through 3.
-As of 2008 the board members in the slots are Susan Hohnbaum, Sonal Buchar, and Bob Broxson, respectively.

 Some of New Territory is zoned to Walker Station Elementary School, and some is zoned to Brazos Bend Elementary School.

 All of New Territory is zoned to Sartartia Middle School.

 Prior to 2001, Garcia Middle School served all of New Territory.

 Some of New Territory is zoned to Austin High School, other parts are zoned to Travis High School.
 Prior to 2006 all territory was zoned to Austin; in the fall of that year Travis opened.
 At the time of the rezoning, the present 11th and 12th graders remained at Austin, while 9th and 10th graders were immediately rezoned; the Travis zoning was phased in each year.

 The Texas Legislature designated Wharton County Junior College as the college for the city and extraterritorial jurisdiction of Sugar Land.